-Last updated on December 5th, 2022.
+Last updated on January 20th, 2024.

-We’ve all been there, standing in front of the refrigerator door scratching our heads and wondering “ how long does heavy cream last? “.
-Because the cream we bought a while back has been sitting in the back of our refrigerator shelf, right behind the OJ and 5 bottles of flavored coffee creamers waiting for us to finally bake the cake we have been planning to for a while now.
+We’ve all been there, standing in front of the refrigerator door, scratching our heads and wondering “ How long does heavy cream last? “.
+Because the cream we bought a while back has been sitting in the back of our refrigerator shelf, right behind the OJ, and 5 bottles of flavored coffee creamers, waiting for us to finally bake the cake, we have been planning to for a while now.

 Turns out we may have been overcomplicating things and here I have collected a few tips and tried to answer some of the questions to better understand how long is heavy cream good for.